secure-compilation/SECOMP/README.md

 The `security/BacktranslationProof2.v` contains the complete proof from assembly to Clight: `backtranslation_proof`.

-## `recomposition`
+## Recomposition branch: `recomp-ccs`

-This folder contains the recomposition proof.
+This branch contains the recomposition proof.
 Use `make proof` to replay the proof.

 The proof is mostly complete.
 Some recent changes to the mainline `correctness` branch are in the process of being integrated.